vpvinc/p8_aws_sparks_dim_red/README.md

 **Configuration of the cluster through the AWS console:**

-Consider that all elements not mentioned are left with defaults values
+Consider that all elements not mentioned are left with default values
-1) Software and steps:
+1) **Software and steps:**
 - Software Configuration:

 EMR release: 6.4.0